winstoncooke/BudgetingSoftware/README.md

 - [ ] Add multi-line entry functionality
 - [ ] Add GUI

-See the [open issues](https://github.com/winstoncooke/AccountingSoftware/issues?q=is:open+is:issue) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/winstoncooke/AccountingSoftware/issues?q=is:open+is:issue) section for a full list of proposed features and known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>